Press release

 ■ Background

-The shift from a linear economy to a circular economy is becoming a global trend.
-The global recycled plastics market is expected to grow from $50.78 billion in 2023 to $88.96 billion in 2030, with an average annual growth rate of 8.3% during the forecast period* 1.
-Each company has set targets for increasing the proportion of recycled materials used, but among the companies participating in the New Plastics Economy Global Commitment, the top 10 brands and manufacturers in terms of plastic consumption are expected to need to supply more than 3 million tons of recycled materials per year to achieve their 2025 targets* 2.
+The shift from a linear economy to a circular economy is a global trend.
+The global recycled plastics market is predicted to grow from $50.78 billion in 2023 to $88.96 billion in 2030, with a compound annual growth rate of 8.3% during the forecast period* 1.
+Individual companies have set targets for increasing the proportion of recycled material they use, but among the companies participating in the New Plastics Economy Global Commitment, the top 10 brands and manufacturers by plastic consumption are predicted to need to supply more than 3 million tons of recycled material per year to achieve their 2025 targets* 2.

 *1 https://www.fortunebusinessinsights.com/recycled-plastic-market-102568